BBQ Competition

 masters series – $200 to compete

-Must have a minimum of 15 entries for competition to be held.
+Must have a minimum of 25 entries for competition to be held.
 To learn more about the Masters Competition, click here.

 backyard series – $100 to compete

-Must have a minimum of 10 entries for competition to be held.
+Must have a minimum of 15 entries for competition to be held.
 To learn more about the Backyard Competition, click here.

-Must have a minimum of 5 entries in each class for competition to be held.
-To learn more about the Kids Q Competition, click here.
+Must have a minimum of 10 entries for competition to be held.
+Stay tuned for details to be released.

 Must have a minimum of 10 entries for competition to be held.
+Stay tuned for details to be released.

 What is a Masters Series Competition?